TorchofFire/twitch_bot/README.md

 ```bash
 yarn preview
 ```
 This will run the built project.
-Pay attention to the port hosted since it will most likely be different then development.
+Pay attention to the port hosted since it will most likely be different than development.

 ## Contributing
 I don't have much experience with contributions, but feel free to contribute to this project by opening issues or pull requests.